Camp Schedules and Reminders

 Mad Science Camps

-All Mad Science camps are comprised of a half-day of science instruction given by a professional instructor, and a half-day of fun camp activities and games led by Play Leaders.
+Mad Science camps at Glen Abbey Community Centre and QEPCCC are comprised of a half-day of science instruction given by a Mad Science instructor, and a half-day of fun camp activities and games led by Play Leaders.

 Participants should wear closed-toed running shoes and tie long hair back during instruction.